timruffles/js-class/slides/src/variables.md

 ## Always use `const`, `let` if you can't

-- 97.5% of variables in Cubik were `const`
+- ~98% of variables in last three codebases were `const`
-- 98% of variables for Dazn are `const`

-## Only places to use `let`
+## Rule: when `let`?

 - 'Library'/helper code
     - Where a function has internal state
+    - Why?
+This is not application logic, it's computation
 - Old-school loops: `for(let i = 0` (after measuring performance)

 ## `const`